espelling/Bachelor_thesis/README.md

 ## Instructions
 All files required for the application are located in the project folder.
 To start the web application, run the Dashboard.py script.
-All the data needed for the dashboard is in the dashboard_time_series_complete.csv file.
+You find all the data needed for the dashboard in the dashboard_time_series_complete.csv file.

 To bring the data up to date, carry out the following steps:
 1. Go to the data extraction folder an run: "download_timeSeries_Cases_JohnHopkins.py" for downloading the case data